parinaz-st/Q-Learning-RL--Maze-Solving/README.md

 __Features__

-Q-Learning Algorithm: Implements Q-Learning to train an agent in solving maze-based problems.
+* Q-Learning Algorithm: Implements Q-Learning to train an agent in solving maze-based problems.

-Maze Simulation: Visual representation of the maze with real-time updates of the agent’s movements.
+* Maze Simulation: Visual representation of the maze with real-time updates of the agent’s movements.

-Customizable Parameters: Adjustable learning rate, discount factor, and exploration rate to experiment with different configurations.
+* Customizable Parameters: Adjustable learning rate, discount factor, and exploration rate to experiment with different configurations.

+__Functional Features:__

+* Ability to create a maze of arbitrary dimensions.
+* Ability to set the starting point, goal, and obstacles.
+* Ability to save the maze and reload it for execution.
+* Calculation of Q’ values.
+* Random movement of the agent to adjacent cells, provided they are not obstacles.
+*
+__Additional Functional Features:__

+* Ability to execute steps one by one or run the entire episode.
+* Ability to run multiple consecutive episodes.
+* Limiting the number of moves the agent can make in each episode to prevent prolonged execution time.

+__Limitations and Dependencies:__

+* The agent does not directly know its location and can only see its neighboring cells.
+* The agent does not know if it has previously taken a path that led to a dead end and may traverse that path multiple times back and forth.
+Therefore, the time to reach the goal may be extended.
+* In a large state space, the graphical capabilities of the program may slow down its execution.

 __Technologies Used__

-C# for implementing the Q-Learning algorithm.

-Windows Forms for the graphical user interface and maze visualization.

-__Technologies Used__

-C# for implementing the Q-Learning algorithm.
+* C# for implementing the Q-Learning algorithm.

-Windows Forms for the graphical user interface and maze visualization.
+* Windows Forms for the graphical user interface and maze visualization.

 **Setup**